pszemraj/megalodon-hf/README.md

 - Gradient checkpointing compatibility.
 - `infer_auto_device_map` integration (skips if `accelerate` is missing).

+## Status & limitations

+- Pure PyTorch implementation: no fused CUDA kernels or the paper's 4D chunk parallelism.
+Long-context training works but is markedly slower than the reference implementation.
+- Complex EMA exposes both a sequential and FFT path; the FFT variant is automatically used during training when cache state is not requested.
+- TimestepNorm keeps the numerically exact Welford update in PyTorch.
+A Triton/CUDA kernel would be required to match the paper's throughput.
+- DropKey-style attention dropout and PyTorch's fused SDPA path are wired in, but FlashAttention-2 or other custom kernels are not bundled.

 ## Implementation notes

-- **Complex EMA in pure Torch:** Rather than relying on fused kernels, the EMA recurrence is implemented directly, maintaining carry-over state for streaming generation.
-The sequential formulation matches the fused CUDA behavior and is validated via cache-equivalence tests.
+- **Complex EMA in pure Torch:** Rather than relying on fused kernels, the EMA recurrence is implemented directly.
+An FFT fast path kicks in when no cache state is requested, while the sequential recurrence maintains the streaming semantics used during generation.
 - **Chunked rotary attention:** Rotary embeddings, block-diagonal attention, and cache updates follow the original semantics, including prefix handling when caches are supplied mid-sequence.
 - **Test-first approach:** New features (e.g., HF compatibility, caching parity) land alongside targeted pytest coverage to prevent regressions.
 - **HF alignment:** The models override input/output embedding accessors, tie weights, and advertise `_no_split_modules` so they behave well with `transformers` utilities, `Auto*` pipelines, and quantization/offloading workflows.